 8. Choose Your Attendants

 Your attendants do a lot more than just standing next to you on the day of the wedding.
 Now is the time to get them involved.
 While some couples opt not to have any attendants at all, especially if they're having a casual event, most choose between 2 and 12 members of the bridal party.
 Look over these lists of responsibilities for bridesmaids and groomsmen before you make your final choices.
 If they live nearby, it's nice to ask someone in person, but a phone call is fine for those who live far away.

-Many venues are booked a year in advance, so the further in advance you start looking, the more likely you are to get the time, date, and cost that you've planned for.
+Many popular venues and even the less conventional options are booked a year in advance, so the further in advance you start looking, the more likely you are to get the time, date, and cost that you've planned for.

 10. Get Support

-The successful bride and groom do not plan their wedding alone - they get help!
-This may be from professionals, respected publications, or trusted friends who've planned their own weddings.
+The successful bride and groom do not plan their wedding alone—they get help.
+This may be from professionals, respected publications, online app resources, or trusted friends who've planned their own weddings.

 - Use online checklists.
 They're free, and especially helpful if you're planning with your mother or future spouse in another state.
 They'll help you stay on top of all of your important to-dos.

-Now that you've made all these decisions, you have a solid foundation for your wedding!
-It's now time for the fun stuff, like dresses, tuxes, flowers, music, favors and more!
-Remember to use a checklist to help yourself stay organized and on top of it all.
+Now that you've made these decisions, you have a solid foundation for your wedding.
+It's now time for the fun stuff, like dresses, tuxes, flowers, music, favors, and more.
+Remember to use a wedding planning checklist to stay organized and on top of it all.